 Have them choose to share the form from a list of contacts

-Below is an example for the PDF copy that is automatically generated and distributed to the relevant stakeholders:
+Below is an example of the PDF copy that is automatically generated and distributed to the relevant stakeholders:

-Keep track on status progress with a status field, easily classifying each incident as 'Pending review', 'In progress', 'dismissed', or 'Resolved' as it unfolds.
+Keep track of status progress with a status field, easily classifying each incident as 'Pending review', 'In progress', 'dismissed', or 'Resolved' as it unfolds.

 Send feedback to the reporting party using a not field that is viewable by the user, so employees will be notified once you leave a feedback comment.

 Share a pdf copy with additional stakeholders, using a 'person' column to automatically inform them about the incident that took place.